Sending Metrics to GraphOS

 The reference TypeScript implementation includes several features that you might want to include in your implementation.
 All these features are implemented in the usage reporting plugin itself and are documented in the plugin's API reference.

 For example, you can restrict which information is sent to GraphOS, particularly to avoid reporting personal data.
-Because personal data most commonly appears in and headers, the TypeScript agent offers options to sendVariablesValues and sendHeaders.
+Because personal data most commonly appears in variables and headers, the TypeScript agent offers options to sendVariablesValues and sendHeaders.

 Reporting field usage metrics